 To our right stretched the cream-colored beach; and, beyond, the dark green line of shrubs and trees followed its curve.

-Still further on was the range of blue mountains, snowcapped.
+Still further on was the range of blue mountains, snow-capped.

 The full moon of orange color had already risen above these mountains, and its golden beams reached across the bright blue Bay.